-1 Eligible works as defined by NRAR, which may include some storages developed after 2008
+Eligible works as defined by NRAR, which may include some storages developed after 2008

 The valley total data used for each scenario is summarised in Table 6.
-These data include all regulated water user nodes in the Gwydir regulated river system.
+These data include all regulated Water User Nodes in the Macquarie regulated river system (there is one unregulated water user node in the model that is not included in reporting of model results).

-2 NRAR works data are data collected under the policy, primarily from site inspections
+NRAR works data are data collected under the policy, primarily from site inspections

-3 The Farm Survey dataset covers water years from 1993/94 to 2012/13 but does not include all years in between and does not specify exact dates.
-It did include 1993/94 and 99/00 so we have used that data for the Cap and Water Sharing Plan scenarios.
+The farm survey dataset covers water years from 1993/94 to 2012/13 but does not include all years in between and does not specify exact dates.
+It does include 1993/94 and 99/00 so we have used that data for the Cap and WSP scenarios.